Sanctum Sanctorum (Marvel Comics): Architecture

-The building's depiction has varied over the years but some elements remain consistent.
+The building's depiction has varied over the years, but some elements remain consistent.
 "The outside looks like a townhouse, while past a veil of magical force on the inside are various rooms with various mystical artifacts", as one source put it.
-There seems to be more space inside than there would seem to be from outside.
-Some corridors form labyrinths, and the arrangement of rooms seems to change by itself.
+The building seems to have more space in its interior than its outside would suggest.
+Some corridors become labyrinths, and the layout and arrangement of some rooms appears to shift on their own.
 The house holds many powerful magical items, some of which have an innocent appearance.
 Some are dangerous, such as a radio which is fatal to the touch.
 The basement contains storage, a furnace, and the laundry.
 The first floor contains living rooms, dining rooms, and the general library.
 The second floor holds living quarters for Strange, Wong, and any guests they may have.
 The Sanctum Sanctorum is specifically the third floor of the building, home to Strange's meditation room and occult library, where he keeps the Book of the Vishanti, and his repository of ancient artifacts and objects of magical power, such as the Orb of Agamotto.

 The Sanctum consistently has a circular skylight with four swooping lines; this design has stayed with the building despite the window's destruction on many occasions.
-The design of the window is actually the Seal of the Vishanti; it protects the Sanctum from most supernatural invaders.
+The design of the window is the Seal of the Vishanti, which protects the Sanctum from most supernatural invaders.
 It is also called the "Window of the Worlds," or the Anomaly Rue.
 Certain members of the New Avengers appear to acknowledge this.
 Chemistro, a super-villain member of the Hood's army, though possessing no such power to directly break that of the Vishanti's, was able to change the chemical composition of the wood that held the seal to break it.
 In one story Baron Mordo was able to transport the house to another dimension.
 The artistic directors of the Marvel Cinematic Universe film adaptation described it as a "turn-of-the-century empire—timeless, really—mixture of classical and neoclassical American architecture".